 Mary C. Garvey, Associate Director of Pay for Success Financing

 Mary worked at College Summit for 4 years, and served for more than 2 years as a Public Policy Analyst at the National Hemophilia Foundation (NHF).
 At NHF, she helped guide state advocacy initiatives in 52 regions, tracked healthcare reform, and managed a national youth advocacy training program.
 In addition, Mary has consulted for the New York City Housing Authority (NYCHA), Blanche Community Progress Day Care Center, and the NYC Hunger Free Communities Consortium.
 Having also served with organizations such as the NAACP (Georgetown University chapter), the DC Congressional Award Council, and AmeriCorps, her experience has included direct service, strategic planning, and advocacy.

 Megan Carolan, Director for Policy Research

-Megan is the Associate Director for Policy Research at ICS.
-She helps direct ICS’S research on early childhood policy as well as support its technical assistance for Pay for Success jurisdictions.
+Megan is the Director for Policy Research at ICS.
+She helps direct ICS’s research on early childhood policy, as well as support its technical assistance for Pay for Success jurisdictions.
 Megan was previously the Policy Research Coordinator at the National Institute for Early Education Research at Rutgers University, where she managed the State Preschool Yearbook, NIEER’s annual report on state-funded pre-K policy.
-She also provided technical assistance to states through NIEER’s Center on Enhancing Early Learning Outcomes, a federally-funded TA center focus on improving outcomes for children from Birth to age 8.
+She also provided technical assistance to states through NIEER’s Center on Enhancing Early Learning Outcomes, a federally funded TA center focused on improving outcomes for children from birth to age 8.
 Megan holds a Master of Public Policy, with a concentration in social policy, from the Edward J. Bloustein School at Rutgers University.
 She graduated magna cum laude from Fairfield University in Connecticut, majoring in sociology and politics.

 Bryan Boroughs, Vice President and General Counsel

-Born in Tennessee, Bryan attended Furman University where he graduated with a Bachelor’s in Psychology.
+Born in Tennessee, Bryan attended Furman University where he graduated with a bachelor’s degree in psychology.
 He later obtained a Juris Doctor and a Master of Public Policy from Georgetown University.
 He currently serves on the board of Increasing HOPE, a Community Development Center in Charleston.